 Click here for the complete discography of Kapralova's music.

-The Kapralova Society is a non-profit, international music organization based in Toronto, Canada.
-Founded by Karla Hartl in 1998, the society's mission is to promote interest in Kapralova and other women in music.
-We encourage and support recording and publishing of Kapralova's music, and seek to build awareness of women's contributions to musical life through our online resources.
+The Kapralova Society is a non-profit art organization based in Toronto, Canada.
+Founded in 1998, the society's mission is to promote interest in Kapralova and other women in music.

-For more information about our projects please visit the society's website.
+For more information about our projects visit the Society's website.

 Vitezslava Kapralova: Songs